 The staff you employ have a dramatic impact on the success of your business; after all it is your staff who are often out on the floor with your customers each and every day.

-They are the 'face' of the business to your clients and represent your brand and company name.
+Your team are the 'face' of the business to your clients and represent your brand and company name.

 So remember to be very selective on who you hire, and allow yourself time to find the right person for the job.
-Also for small businesses, it is easy to become quite friendly with your staff; however it can be difficult once the business starts to grow for other members to fit into the culture, or if there are performance issues.
+Also for small businesses, it is easy to become quite friendly with your staff; however it can be difficult once the business starts to grow for other members to fit into the culture, or if performance issues arise.
 As a business owner, you are responsible for leading your team and motivating your team to achieve your company goals.

-Vision and Mission, Does your Staff Know?
+Vision and Mission - Do your Staff Know?

 As the business owner or founder, you ultimately decide on the vision and mission of your company, and therefore your role is to ensure everyone in your business is on the same page.
-The vision and mission are essential to the growth and success of your business, so it's
+The vision and mission are essential to the growth and success of your business, so it's important all your staff are on board and working hard towards achieving these goals.
+Also bear in mind, when your business needs more staff, you need to find people not only with the right skills for the position, but the right attitude to help the business grow.